Symmetries in stochastic homogenization and adjustments for the RVE method: Conclusion

 \section{Conclusion}

 This paper explored the ramifications of the ensemble symmetry in stochastic homogenization of conductivity problems and provided a post-processing strategy to improve the RVE method.
 Upon investigating isotropic, transversely isotropic and orthotropic ensembles of short fiber-reinforced composite, we make the following remarks: \begin{enumerate} \item For a cubic cell, the symmetry-informed projection technique is most effective for an isotropic ensemble, moderately effective for a transversely isotropic ensemble and least effective for an orthotropic ensemble, at least in cases the axes of orthotropy align with the edges of the cell.
 The latter is not surprising, as no symmetry breaking occurs in this case. \item The projection strategy helps to retain the convenience of the cubic cell and avoid the spherical volume elements~\cite{Gluege2012SphericalCell,Gluege2013SphericalCell} in the case isotropic ensemble or cylindrical volume element in the case of transversely isotropic ensemble.
-In particular, we the devised projection method leads to a highly effective, low-cost alternative to the spherical unit-cell approach. \item The random errors are reduced by factors three to five, while the systematic errors are not affected byo the projection.
-Thus, we recommend to apply the post-processing projection strategy on the apparent conductivity tensors for better approximation without additional computational cost. \item The symmetry-informed projection technique may be complementary to other variance reduction techniques such as the antithetic variables or control variates~\cite{costaouec2010variance,legoll2015control,blanc2016some}. \item The projected errors attain the same optimal decay rate as their original errors.
-Please note that we only employ the periodized ensemble for the work at hand, the performance of post-processing projection in snap-shot ensembles~\cite{schneider2022representative} could be interesting to investigate. \item The projection technique also works on the \Qtensor{} and helps to recover its optimal convergence rate for the isotropic and transversely isotropic ensemble. \end{enumerate}
+In particular, we the devised projection method leads to a highly effective, low-cost alternative to the spherical unit-cell approach. \item The random errors are reduced by factors three to five, while the systematic errors are not affected by the projection.
+Thus, we recommend to apply the post-processing projection strategy on the apparent conductivity tensors for better approximation without additional computational cost. \review{Although our theoretical considerations were perfectly general, our computational considerations were not.
+In particular, the effects of the introduced symmetry-enforcing technique on microstructures with a higher variety in microstructural characteristics such as volume fraction, fiber length or diameter distribution may be considered.} \item The symmetry-informed projection technique may be complementary to other variance reduction techniques such as the antithetic variables or control variates~\cite{costaouec2010variance,legoll2015control,blanc2016some}. \item The projected errors attain the same optimal decay rate as their original errors.
+Please note that we only employ the periodized ensemble for the work at hand, the performance of post-processing projection in snap-shot ensembles~\cite{schneider2022representative} \review{and under Dirichlet or Neumann boundary conditions \cite{risthaus2024imposing,risthaus2024fft}} could be interesting to investigate. \item The projection technique also works on the \Qtensor{} and helps to recover its optimal convergence rate for the isotropic and transversely isotropic ensemble. \item \review{The paper at hand focuses on thermal conductivity.
+Extending the symmetry-informed projection framework to linear elasticity is conceptually straightforward, and we refer the the literature~\cite{danescu1997number,ecker2024haar,d2024representation} for the relevant orthogonal projectors enforcing specific symmetries of the apparent elastic tensor.
+Nevertheless, handling the eighth-order \Qtensor{} associated to linear elasticity requires extra effort.} \end{enumerate}